 Kees Boeke was born in Amsterdam.
-After studying at the Royal Conservatory in The Hague (recorder with Frans Brüggen and cello with Anner Bijlsma), from which he graduated with honors, he founded the ensemble Quadro Hotteterre (1968-1988).
+After studying at the Royal Conservatory in The Hague (recorder with Frans Brüggen and cello with Anner Bijlsma), from which he graduated with honours, he founded the ensemble Quadro Hotteterre (1968-1988) together with fellow recorder student Walter van Hauwe.
 He was for many years a member of the medieval and Renaissance Ensemble Syntagma Musicum (Kees Otten) and co-founder of Sour Cream (1972), Little Consort Amsterdam (1978) and the Ensemble Mala Punica (1989).
 In 2001 he formed the medieval ensemble Tetraktys.

 In 1970 Kees Boeke began teaching at the Royal Conservatory in The Hague and in 1975 at the Sweelinck Conservatorium in Amsterdam.
 Since 1990 he has taught recorder and Early Music at the University of Music and Theatre in Zurich and the Hochschule für Musik in Trossingen, Germany.
 From 2006 to 2014 he was professor of Medieval and Renaissance music at the Institute of Ancient Music in Trossingen.